ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.solarlog/README.md

 An ioBroker adapter for solarlog - devices

-The open JSON-interface (offene Json-Schnittstelle) has to be activated in the Solarlog's configuration menue (Konfiguration - System - Zugangskontrolle - Offene Json-Schnittstelle: aktivieren.)
+The open JSON-interface (offene Json-Schnittstelle) has to be activated in the Solarlog's configuration menu (Konfiguration - System - Zugangskontrolle - Offene Json-Schnittstelle: aktivieren.)

 Install adapter, create instance.
-Set Solarlog - IP-adress (192.XXX.X.XXX), port (optional) and polling - intervall (in millilseconds)
+Set Solarlog - IP-adress (192.XXX.X.XXX), port (optional) and polling - intervall (in millilseconds).
+Since the adapter sends a lot of http-requests to you solarlog, I recommend not to set the polling-intervall too dense.
+Check your debug-log for the time needed to poll or set at least 10s.

 Check if all inverter - data is collected. !!
 The user-password in solarlog has to be deactivated for this option!!
 Achtung: Damit die Abfrage der Unterzaehler funktioniert, muss das Benutzerpasswort im Solarlog deaktiviert sein

+## Hardware

 Tested on:
 Solarlog 200PM+ / 300PM+ / 500 / 1200Meter / 50

+SolarLog 50: There is no open JSON-Interface @ SolarLog 50 devices.
+So certain values in the 'info' and the 'status' channel will be 'ACCESS DENIED'.
+If you prefer another solution, please open an issue or post your preferences in a corresponding issue.

 ## Changelog